bluss/matrixmultiply/README.rst

   - Improve matrix packing by taking better advantage of contiguous inputs.

-    Benchmark improvement: runtime for 64×64 problem where inputs are either both row major or both column major changed by -5% sgemm and -1% for dgemm.
+    Benchmark improvement: execution time for 64×64 problem where inputs are either both row major or both column major changed by -5% sgemm and -1% for dgemm.
     (#26)

   - In the sgemm avx kernel, handle column major output arrays just like it does row major arrays.

-    Benchmark improvement: runtime for 32×32 problem where output is column major changed by -11%. (#27)
+    Benchmark improvement: execution time for 32×32 problem where output is column major changed by -11%. (#27)

 - 0.2.0